HackerLoop/rotonde-uavtalk/README.md

 ### Update

-The "update" object encapsulate an update of a UAVObject, which can be found in two different contexts.
+The "update" object encapsulate an update of a common, which can be found in two different contexts.

 - Received as a notification that a setting had been updated.